GST on rent, rental income: Rules for renting properties

 GST applicability on rent is decided based on the use of the property.

-GST on renting of residential property
+GST on rent of residential property

 Also read all about GST on real estate